gabetucker2/gostack/README.md

 > ***ORDER***
 >> ORDER_Before
+>>> default
 >>
 >> ORDER_After
->>> default

 <h4 name = "MATCHBY">MATCHBY</h4>

  This is an enum intended to make it easy to target whether a function searching for a match between input data and data in the stack element is matching by having the same values (MATCHBY_Object) or the same memory address (MATCHBY_Reference).

- Matching by reference only works for Val, Key, and Card FINDBY types.
-It would not make much sense to match an index that's managed on the backend by reference (FINDBY_Idx), to match a lambda expression (FINDBY_Lambda), or to match using a position that's not even comparing values (FINDBY_First, FINDBY_Last, FINDBY_All).
+ Matching by reference only works for Val, Key, and Card FIND types.
+It would not make much sense to match an index that's managed on the backend by reference (FIND_Idx), to match a lambda expression (FIND_Lambda), or to match using a position that's not even comparing values (FIND_First, FIND_Last, FIND_All).

  Take care to note that all cases where objects are matching by reference will also be matching by object.